jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 17 - A snippet of settings inside /etc/settings.snmp

-Probably the best tool available to make this kind of change is "sed". "sed" is a really powerful tool escpecially for text editing and data mining.
+There is a great command line tool available to make this kind of change, "sed". "sed" is a really powerful tool escpecially for text editing and data mining.

 > ![sed](img/sedded.png)